giellalt/dict-sms-mul/00readme.txt

 =====
 Preliminary conventions: Skolt Sámi apostrophes
 =====
-Conventions used preliminary for the present file by M.Rießler (like in the xfst).
-Note that KOTUS standardized U+00B4 ACUTE ACCENT as the Skolt Sámi palatalization (http://scripta.kotus.fi/www/verkkojulkaisut/julk6/Omin_sanoin.pdf).
-However, Skolt Sámi writers in Sevettijärvi seem not to follow this standard today, but use the modifier letter Prime.
+Conventions used preliminary for the present file by M.Rießler (as in the hfst).
+Note that the Skolt Saami language community uses a unanimously accepted MODIFIER LETTER PRIME (U+02B9) for marking palatalization (http://www.giella.org/meetings/3KrxsaWP3Xyu4O9k3KYGek).
+At one time, however, KOTUS attempted to standardize U+00B4 ACUTE ACCENT or U+0301 COMBINING ACCUTE ACCENT over blank space, but even they have moved the use of the MODIFIER LETTER PRIME (see http://scripta.kotus.fi/www/verkkojulkaisut/julk6/Omin_sanoin.pdf).

-ˊ = 02CA MODIFIER LETTER ACUTE ACCENT ("pehmennysmerkki", suprasegmental palatalization affecting the whole "palatalization foot")
+ʹ = 02B9 MODIFIER LETTER PRIME ("pehmennysmerkki", suprasegmental palatalization affecting the whole "palatalization foot", it only occurs between a preceeding vowel and a following consonant)
-!! e.g. 'to eat' poorrâd+V+Ind+Prs+Pl3: påˊrre
+!! e.g. 'to eat' poorrâd+V+Ind+Prs+Pl3: påʹrre
 spellrelax needed (with typograhically similar letters)

-ˈ = 02C8 MODIFIER LETTER VERTICAL LINE ("vahvanasteenmerkki", extra long geminate, used by P.Sammallahti in dictionaries) !! e.g. 'to trust' veârrad+V+Ind+Prs+Pl3: veârˈra spellrelax needed (with or without the letter)
+ˈ = 02C8 MODIFIER LETTER VERTICAL LINE ("vahvanasteenmerkki", extra long geminate, used by P.Sammallahti in dictionaries.
+This occurs in two contexts: 1. extra long: between geminate consonants following a diphthong; 2. extra short: immediately following an extra short diphthong and preceeding optional modifier letter prime with subsequent consonant)
+!! e.g. 'to trust' veârrad+V+Ind+Prs+Pl3: veârˈra
+spellrelax needed (with or without the letter)